fxhash/fxhash-package/packages/config/README.md

 ### Local development

-Additional to the testnet and mainnet specific configuration there is the 3rd option of local development.
+Additional to the testnet and mainnet specific configuration there is the 3rd option for `local` development.
 This option is designed to be used within the fxhash monorepository.
+You can use it by setting the `FXHASH_ENV=local` environment variable.
+Since all services are dockerised there is an additional `localDocker` configuration.
+This configuration is automatically used when the `@fxhash/config` package is used inside a docker container and the `FXHASH_ENV` is set to `local`.
+The `localDocker` configuration basically just replaces all "localhost" urls with "host.docker.internal".

+- Set `FXHASH_ENV=local` to expose the config for local development within the fxhash monorepository